-These Ham and Cheddar Croquettes make a great main dish or appetizer all year round!
+These Ham and Cheese Croquettes make a great main dish or appetizer all year round!
 Use up leftover holiday ham, or grab a few ham steaks and whip up an unforgettable treat!JUMP TO RECIPE

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.